muddylemon/ModelTrainSet/README.md

 ## 🤝 Join the Crew

 Contributions are welcome!
 Whether you're fixing bugs, adding features, or just making our jokes funnier, we'd love to have you on board!
+Check out our [contribution guide](CONTRIBUTING.md) to get started.

 ## 📜 The Fine Print